chenboran/firesight-wiki-clone/op-calcOffset.md

 Use `[2]` for a red channel comparison.
 * **minval** Minimum matching correlation value (0 is no match, 1 is perfect match).
 The default is `0.7`.
 * **roi** Region of interest JSON array with [x,y,width,height].
 Default is image rectangle inset by xtol on left/right and ytol on top/bottom.
 See Example 3.
+If x or y is -1, the region of interest is centered on that axis.
 * **template** File path of baseline template image
 * **xtol** X-axis +/- image comparison tolerance.
 Default is `32` pixels.
 Smaller values will result in higher accuracy.
 Larger tolerances are less accurate but let you detect larger offsets.